 David practices in Extradition, Human Rights, Public Law, Sports Law / Regulation and Criminal Defence.
 He has extensive experience of proceedings before the Criminal, Administrative and Divisional Courts, encompassing appellate work in Crime (CofA and Case Stated), as well as in extradition proceedings and judicial review, with particular expertise in European prison conditions.

-David is ranked in Chambers and Partners as a Band 3 leader in the field of Extradition (London Bar).
+David is ranked in Chambers and Partners and the Legal 500 in the field of Extradition and International (London Bar).